 NON-COMPLIANT REQUIREMENTS

 REQUIREMENTS REQUIRED PROPOSED

 Non-Compliant "P" Permitted Small Bar - 'SA'

 Requirement:

-Officer Comments:
+• Officer Comments:

-that Oxford Street has been identified
+Supported - It is noted that Oxford Street has been identified as an Activity Corridor, and

 f after-hours activity at the northern end

-ion, the property is zoned Commercial and is ideally placed to assist
+on, the property is zoned Commercial

-lisation of this commercial area. ·
+lisation of this commercial area.
+51

 Car Parking: 9.18 car bays 6 car bays

 Officer Comments:

-Supported - See "Comm ·
+Supported - See "Comm

 Mount Hawthorn Adequate car parking is to be 6 car bays at the rear of the

 Centre Precinct provided on-site to ensure that subject property.

 Policy: unreasonable commercial parking

-does not spill into adjacent
+i olioy: does not spill into adjacent

 residential streets.
 Car parks should

 not visually detract from the public

 environment or character of the

 area and, preferably, should not be

 visible from streets and public

 spaces.
 They should, therefore, be

 located underground or at the rear

 of properties.

 Officer Comments:

-Supported - See "Comm Supported - See "Comments" section.
+Supported - See "Comm

 Non-Residential The City may consider an Commercial development

 Development Interface application for a non-residential or directly adjacent to

 Policy: mixed use (that is, residential and residential properties at the

-commercial) development on land rear, on the other
+- commercial) development on land rear, on the other side of

 immediately adjacent to residential the right of way.

 areas where it is demonstrated that

 there is minimal impact on adjoining

 and nearby land uses.

 Officer Comments:

-Supported - The use of the premises as a lunch bar has been established for a considerable time.
-The Council's land use records indicate the premises being used as a "shop coffee lounge" since 1975.
-It currently has six (6) car parking bays accessed from the right of way.
+he premises as a lunch bar has been e

+use records indicate the premises be

+lounge" since 1975.
+It cur rently has six (6) car parking bays acce essed from the right of way.

 It is noted that the property is zoned Commercial.
-The proposed small bar will only be for a maximum of forty-three (43) patrons; therefore, is a relatively low intensity of use which is intending on promoting conversation between patrons.
-In addition, background music will be played but not in the form of live bands etc, therefore, will add to the patrons experience without dominating the space and competing with the ability of patrons to be able to converse effectively with one another, while also not causing any undue noise concerns to the adjoining residential properties.
+The proposed small bar will only be for a

+maximum of forty-three (43) patrons; therefore, is a relatively low intensity of use which is

+intending on promoting conversation between patrons.
+In addition, background music will be

+played but not in the form of live bands etc, therefore, will add to the patrons experience

+without dominating the space and competing with the ability of patrons to be able to converse

+effectively with one another, while also not causing any undue noise concerns to the

+adjoining residential properties.
 The small bar is located at the front of Oxford Street.
+As a

-As a result, the impact of the small bar on the adjoining residential properties which are located on the opposite on the rear (eastern) right of way is reduced.
+result, the impact of the small bar on the adjoining residential properties which are located on

+the opposite on the rear (eastern) right of way is reduced.

-Given the number of businesses located in this vicinity and the commercial nature of the Mount Hawthorn Town Centre Precinct and that Oxford Street is an indentified Activity Corridor, the proposed use is supported.
+Given the number of businesses located in this vicinity and the commercial nature of the

+Mount Hawthorn Town Centre Precinct and that Oxford Street is an indentified Activity

+Corridor, the proposed use is supported.
 The above Officer Comments are provided pursuant to Clause 38(5) of Town Planning Scheme No. 1

+The above Onicer Comments are provided pursuant to Clause 38(5) of Town Planning Scheme NO. 1